 - The method that would be used to correct the deviated septum

 Septoplasty is a procedure that involves straightening the nasal septum.
 The procedure usually requires small incisions that are hidden within the nose.
 Sometimes a small incision on the lower part of the nose between the nostrils (columella) is required.
 There are several techniques and approaches, but the goals of septoplasty surgery are to straighten the nasal septum, trim, or straighten cartilage that is out of place, and sometimes straighten the overall appearance of the nose.

-Functional nasal surgery such as septoplasty in Texas is often but not always paid for by insurance.
+Functional nasal surgery such as septoplasty in Plano is often but not always paid for by insurance.
 Sometimes, septoplasty can be combined with cosmetic rhinoplasty, but the cosmetic portion of the procedure is not covered by insurance.